Emma Martin

 Overview

-I am a Lecturer in Museology and from 2003-2020 I was Head of Department/Senior Curator for National Museums Liverpool (NML).
-This role accounts for a significant part of my more than 25 years of experience as a curator of collections from South Asia, the Himalayas and Tibet.
+I am Senior Lecturer in Museology and from 2003-2020 I was Senior Curator for National Museums Liverpool (NML).
+This role accounted for a significant part of more than 25 years of experience as a curator of collections from South Asia, the Himalayas and Tibet.
 My research sits at the intersection of colonialism(s), Tibetan Studies, museum activism, and materiality and moves between contemporary museum practice in Tibetan exile contexts and historical research on Tibetan materiality in British colonial archives.

-As a practice-based researcher I act as curator/advisor to the Tibet Museum, a major museum development for the Central Tibetan Administration, otherwise known as the Tibetan government-in-exile (opened in 2022).
-I also led a series of interventions into the interpretation and display of the anthropology collections at the World Museum, part of National Museums Liverpool.
-The #WMWhereNext project challenges the relevance of culture-based displays in today's anthropology museum by experimenting with an issue and idea-led approach to interpretation.
-While at National Museum's Liverpool I also developed several contemporary collecting programmes including Tibetan Realities: Collecting Tibet and its Diasporas (2010-2020), a themed programme of collecting that brought together contemporary art (funded by the Art Fund), fieldwork collecting and commissioned works from Tibetan cultural institutions.
+As a practice-based researcher, I was the curatorial advisor to the museum at the Dalai Lama Centre for Tibetan and Ancient Indian Wisdom in Bodhgaya, India 2024-25.
+Between 2017-2023, I acted as curator/advisor to the Tibet Museum, a major museum development for the Central Tibetan Administration, otherwise known as the Tibetan government-in-exile (opened in 2022).
+I also led a series of interventions into the interpretation and display of the anthropology collections at the World Museum, part of National Museums Liverpool which challenged the relevance of culture-based displays in today's anthropology museum by experimenting with an issue and idea-led approach to interpretation (2017-21).
+While at National Museums Liverpool I also developed several contemporary collecting programmes including Tibetan Realities: Collecting Tibet and its Diasporas (2010-2020), a themed programme of collecting that brought together contemporary art (funded by the Art Fund), fieldwork collecting and commissioned works from Tibetan cultural institutions.

-I am currently writing a monograph called, The Dissident Museum: Oppositional Curating at the Tibet Museum (Museum in Focus Series for Routledge) based on the methods used to develop curatorial practice during the Tibet Museum project.
+I am currently writing the monograph, The Dissident Museum: Oppositional Curating at the Tibet Museum (Museum in Focus Series for Routledge) based on the methods used to develop curatorial practice during the Tibet Museum project.

 Research interests